Granicus/infoblox/README.md

     Infoblox::Network
     Infoblox::NetworkContainer
     Infoblox::Ptr
+    Infoblox::Range
     Infoblox::Search
     Infoblox::Srv
     Infoblox::Txt
+    Infoblox::ZoneAuth

 The specific attributes supported by each resource are listed in the source code.
+Adding a new resource class is easy, and pull requests are encouraged.

 ## Changing IP on an existing host
 To change the IP of an existing host, you have to poke around in the ipv4addrs collection to find the one you are looking for.
 The example below assumes that there is only one ipv4 address and just overwrites it.